acornapps/minic-home/README.md

 ![minic status](./assets/images/minic-status.png)

 Cocktail mini is consist of containers(pods) that are run on kubernetes.
 So, you should wait untill all containers are run.
-(At the above image, all pod status will be changed to “Running”)
+(As like as the above image, all pod status will be changed to “Running(green)” when to be ready)

 Type “o” to open Cocktail mini and you can see the login screen of Cocktail mini as following.